chaseruskin/orbit/docs/src/reference/configuration.md

 - [[build]](#the-build-section) - The build settings.
     - [default-target](#the-default-target-field) - Set the default target for builds.
 - [[publish]](#the-publish-section) - The publish settings.
-    - [default-channels](#the-default-channels-field) - Set the default channels to publish an ip to.
+    - [default-channels](#the-default-channels-field) - Set the default channels to publish a project to.
 - [[install]](#the-install-section) - The install settings.
-    - [default-protocol](#the-default-protocol-field) - Set the default protocol for installing ip.
+    - [default-protocol](#the-default-protocol-field) - Set the default protocol for installing projects.
 - [[vhdl-format]](#the-vhdl-format-section) - VHDL code formatting.
 - [[verilog-format]](#the-verilog-format-section) - SystemVerilog/Verilog code formatting.
 - [[env]](#the-env-section) - The runtime environment variables.